Alex2532/PlanIt/README.md

 # PlanIt

+## Note
+Due to inactivity, the Supabase database has been deactivated.
+However, tasks can still be stored locally, if needed.

 ## About This Project
 PlanIt was created as a part of a personal learning effort to deepen my understanding of frontend development, user authentication, and cloud-based storage.